-When it comes to equity reporting and withholding, companies do not always realize they may be non-compliant if they have a mobile workforce.
+When it comes to payroll reporting and withholding for equity compensation, companies don't always realize they may be non-compliant if they have a mobile workforce.
 These companies may be unaware of the rules in the various jurisdictions their employees have worked, and they may not have processes in place to allow for the tracking of employees.
 For these reasons, the payroll reporting and withholding, related to equity income, may be handled as if the individual had only worked in one location.
-However, this approach is often not appropriate for mobile employees working in multiple locations.
-Here, reporting and withholding rules can vary for each jurisdiction.
+However, this approach is often not appropriate for mobile employees working in multiple locations since reporting and withholding rules can vary for each jurisdiction.

 To illustrate the payroll challenges for mobile employees with equity compensation, consider the following common scenario, which could represent employees with international or state-to-state travel.

 - The company grants restricted stock units (RSUs) to an employee who is a tax resident in Jurisdiction A.

-- After the grant and before vesting, the employee relocated to Jurisdiction B.
+- After the grant and before vesting, the employee relocates to Jurisdiction B.

 - The RSUs vest while the employee is a tax resident in Jurisdiction B.

-To help you identify if you have an equity non-compliance issue due to a mobile workforce, first ask yourself these questions:
+To help identify if you have an equity non-compliance issue due to a mobile workforce, ask yourself these questions: